Willa Cather: Early life and education

 Cather was born in 1873 on her maternal grandmother's farm in the Back Creek Valley near Winchester, Virginia.
 Her father, Charles Fectigue Cather, descended from a family that had originated in Wales, deriving the Cather surname from Cadair Idris, a Gwynedd mountain.
 Her mother, Mary Virginia Boak, was a former school teacher.
-By the time Willa turned 12 months old, the family moved to Willow Shade, a Greek Revival-style home on 130 acres, given to them by her paternal grandparents.
+By the time Willa turned 12 months old, the family moved to Willow Shade, a Greek Revival-style home on 130 acres near Winchester, given to them by her paternal grandparents.

 Mary Cather had six more children after Willa: Roscoe, Douglass, (Note: According to Elsie, Douglass's real name was Douglas, but Willa wanted him to spell it as Douglass, so he spelled it that way to please her.)
 Jessica, James, John, and Elsie.
 Willa was closer to her brothers than to her sisters, whom, according to biographer Hermione Lee, she "seems not to have liked very much."

 At the urging of Charles Cather's parents, the family moved to Nebraska in 1883 when Willa was nine years old.
 Farmland appealed to Charles's father, and the family also wished to escape the rampant tuberculosis outbreaks in Virginia.
 Willa's father tried his hand at farming for 18 months, then moved the family into the town of Red Cloud, where he opened a real estate and insurance business, and the children attended school for the first time.
 Some of Cather's earliest work was first published in the Red Cloud Chief, the local paper.
 She also read widely, having made friends with a Jewish couple, the Wieners, who offered her unlimited access to their extensive library in Red Cloud.
 At the same time, she made house calls with the local physician and decided to become a surgeon.
 For a short while, she signed her name as William, but it was quickly abandoned in favor of "Willa."